-- You and any other disqualified person may not vacation in rental property owned by your IRA.
+- You and any other disqualified person may not vacation in a rental property owned by your IRA.

 - You may not personally perform maintenance on investment property.
 This includes work for pay or sweat equity.
 Sweat equity would be your performing any work—but not paying yourself for that work—to improve your investment.
 Sweat equity cannot be measured in value and the IRS only permits contributions to an IRA to be made in cash.
 Repairs and maintenance must be paid for at current market rates and must be performed by a third party who is not a disqualified person.

 - The IRA holder and his or her spouse

 - The IRA holder’s lineal descendants (children, grandparents, etc.) & their spouses

 - The IRA holder’s lineal ascendants (parents, grandparents, etc.)

 - Any corporation, partnership, trust, or estate in which disqualified persons have a 50 percent or greater interest